Eivind Schjelderup Skarpsno

 Background and activities

-Eivind Schjelderup Skarpsno is a phd-candidate at the Department of Public Health and General Practice.
+Eivind Schjelderup Skarpsno is a phd-candidate at the Department of Public Health and Nursing.
 He is a part of the research groups “Musculoskeletal Research” and “Epidemiology and Medical Statistics”.
 He is also a university lecturer at the Faculty of Medicine and Health Sciences and EPINOR representative (National Research School in Population Based Epidemiology (EPINOR).
 His research focuses on how sleep quality is associed with the risk and prognosis of disease.

 - Sleep problems in all age groups